Pi-0r-Tau/Epilepsy-Active-protection-Extension-/README.md

 # Epilepsy Active Protection Extension
 Detects flashes in videos and applies a blackout to the video element when threshold is breached.
 Audio will be still heard, however flashes which breach a user defined threshold will initiate a blackout iframe over the youtube video player.

 This blackout lasts 5 seconds, and this timer resets if the extension detects further flashes that breach the threshold.
+After the 5 seconds is completed and no further flashes are detected the video will slowly be undimmed, as a means to reduce any impact of false negatives.

 The user can chose from 3 levels of threshold sensitivity, the lower the threshold the more sensitive the extension is to flashes: